mongodb/specifications/source/auth/auth.rst

 Obtaining Credentials
 `````````````````````
-Drivers will need AWS IAM credentials (an access key and a secret access key) to complete the steps in the `Signature Version 4 Signing Process
+Drivers will need AWS IAM credentials (an access key, a secret access key and optionally a session token) to complete the steps in the `Signature Version 4 Signing Process
 <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html?shortFooter=true>`_.
 If a username and password are provided drivers
 MUST use these for the AWS IAM access key and AWS IAM secret key, respectively.
-If a username is provided without a password (or vice-versa) drivers
+If, additionally, a session token is provided Drivers MUST use it as well.
+If a username is provided without a password (or vice-versa) or if *only* a session token is provided Drivers MUST raise an error.
+In other words, regardless of how Drivers obtain credentials the only valid combination of credentials is an access key ID and a secret access key or an access key ID, a secret access key and a session token.

+The order in which Drivers MUST search for credentials is:

+#.
+Credentials passed through the URI
+#.
+Environment variables
+#.
+ECS endpoint if and only if ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is set.
+#.
+EC2 endpoint

-MUST raise an error.
-An example URI for authentication with MONGODB-AWS using AWS IAM credentials is as follows:
+An example URI for authentication with MONGODB-AWS using AWS IAM credentials passed through the URI is as follows:

 .. code:: javascript